playcanvas/vscode-extension/README.md

 #### Version Control

 The extension integrates with PlayCanvas' version control system, allowing users to switch between branches of a PlayCanvas project.
 Switching branch is an action in a context menu for a project.
 After switching the branch, all operations happen in the current branch.
+Current branch is saved into workspace data, so save workspace if persistance needed.

 #### Collaboration